top of page

 As such our small, experienced and dedicated team of staff are able to effectively observe and assess every child on a daily basis.

-Regular staff meetings and the allocation of a Key Worker to each child ensures that we are able to share information about any particular child easily and to consistently implement our planning for each child.
+Regular staff meetings and the allocation of a Key Worker to each child ensures that we are able to share information about any particular child easily and to consistently implement our curriculum for each child.

-Each child is allocated a Key Worker soon after joining us, whose job it is to have a specific and detailed overview of that particular child’s general well-being, progress and development and to liaise closely with the child’s parents during their time with us.
+Your child will, where possible, have the same key worker throughout their time with us, as this close relationship enables your child to have a secure attachment with their key worker, whose job it is to have a specific and detailed overview of that particular child’s general well-being, progress and development and to liaise closely with you as parents during their time with us.

 How will the staff at Little Birds Forest Nursery support my child?